 - I can tell anyone that I don’t want to talk about a particular subject: money, relationships, etc. I don’t have to feel bad about saying that.

 - I do not have to explain my choices to others.

 - I can refuse a request to borrow something of mine.

-- I can tell a friend I am disappointed that they cancelled on me at the last minute.
+- I can tell a friend I am disappointed that they canceled on me at the last minute.

 - I can tell someone it is not okay to lie to me.

-- I don’t have to repeatedly wait for someone who is always late, and I can tell them that I think that this behavior upsets me.
+- I don’t have to repeatedly wait for someone who is always late and I can tell them that this behavior upsets me.

 - I can ask people I live with to clean up their own mess and not expect me to do it.

-- I can say no to social engagements when I want to spend the night to myself.
+- I can say no to social engagements when I want to spend the night by myself.